Solar Panel Installation Cost

 Solar Panel Lease

 A compromise solution for having solar energy without spending a fortune on PV panels, installation and permits is the solar panel lease.
-In this case, the providing company supports the solar panel installation cost, as well as the cost for additional permits and taxes and purchases the panels which are going to be mounted on the client’s roof.
+In this case, the providing company supports the installation cost, as well as the cost for additional permits and taxes and purchases the panels which are going to be mounted on the client’s roof.
 The same company will make the periodical inspections and maintenance work, if necessary.

 The client provides the surface onto which the panels will be mounted (the roof) and signs a contract with the providing company to benefit from the solar energy for ad additional price (lower than standard electricity rate).
 The client also pays a lease each month until the end of the contract.

 Solar panel installation cost is estimated to continue its descendant trend for the following years.
-Taking into consideration the raised awareness regarding environment problems and the government’s implication in the issue, the odds are good for this type of renewable type of electricity.
+Taking into consideration the raised awareness regarding environment problems (solar energy advantages) and the government’s implication in the issue, the odds are good for this type of renewable type of electricity.
 Furthermore, the lease options and the solar panel farms arise as great options for obtaining solar energy for those who cannot afford the relatively large investment needed for a fully operational solar panel system.